a-flyleaf/ygbtdm/cast/kay-lin.md

 ## height/build
 - Second-shortest of the main 8
-- Thin, lightweight; often mistaken for a child or young teen
+- Thin, lightweight; often mistaken for a child or adolescent
 - Basically no sharp angles anywhere

 ## general demeanor